ImpowerGames/impower/concept-generator/README.md

 We then pass this `relatedPhrasesSortedByLength` map along with an array of `tagsSortedBySpecificity` into a ranking algorithm.
 This algorithm uses these inputs to rank and select the most relevant phrases to suggest to the user.

-You can view the code for our relevancy algorithm in `./client/modules/impower-terms`.
+You can view an exact implementation of the relevancy ranking procedure described above by studying the various functions in `./src/runtime`.